-OFFICIAL COPY

-Jul 21 2017

-utilities and local distribution companies in Virginia and North Carolina."9 By seeking the Amendments, the Utilities sought to maintain the binding nature of the precedent agreements, presumably because agreements that could be subject to termination might be viewed as illusory, and therefore not evidence of need, by the FERC.
-Indeed, a rational market actor unencumbered by an affiliate relationship may have sought to terminate its agreement based on a reassessment of market demand.
-The Amendments serve the interests of the affiliated companies by shifting the risks of building the pipeline to captive ratepayers while allowing the Utilities' shareholders to earn a lucrative return established by the FERC.

 Precedent agreements between a pipeline developer and its affiliates are not reliable indicators of market demand.
 Energy experts have recognized that pipeline developers use precedent agreements between the developer and an affiliated regulated utility with captive ratepayers-like the agreements at issue here-to justify building pipeline infrastructure even if market demand is weak or absent.
-For example, James F. Wilson, an independent consultant on energy economics, concludes that because "the future need for incremental gas supply for new gas-fired generation is highly uncertain," precedent agreements between affiliates involving captive ratepayers "may not be a reliable indicator of the market need" for new natural gas pipelines.10 Steven Isser, an independent consultant in energy law and economics, has concluded that "[w]here pipelines are financed through long-term contracts with LDCs or utilities that are subsidiaries of the parent company building the pipeline, the efficiency of the pipeline
+For example, James F. Wilson, an independent consultant on energy economics, concludes that because "the future need for incremental gas supply for new gas-fired generation is highly uncertain," precedent agreements between affiliates involving captive ratepayers "may not be a reliable indicator of the market need" for new natural gas pipelines.
+Steven Isser, an independent consultant in energy law and economics, has concluded that "[w]here pipelines are financed through long-term contracts with LDCs or utilities that are subsidiaries of the parent company building the pipeline, the efficiency of the pipeline cannot be presumed by a full subscription to its capacity. . . .
+An uneconomic project that creates excess capacity can be financed in this manner by guaranteeing its income stream at the expense of alternative transport options."
+This structure subverts the "price signals sent by a rational market."

-9 Id. at 33.

-10 Attachment A, J.F.
-Wilson, Wilson Energy Economics, Evaluating Market Need for the Atlantic Coast Pipeline 3 (2017). cannot be presumed by a full subscription to its capacity. . . .
-An uneconomic project that creates excess capacity can be financed in this manner by guaranteeing its income stream at the expense of alternative transport options."11 This structure subverts the "price signals sent by a rational market."12 The Commission originally approved the precedent agreements between DEC and DEP and Atlantic Coast Pipeline, LLC in October 2014.
+&lt;sup>9 Attachment A, J.F.
+Wilson, Wilson Energy Economics, Evaluating Market Need for the Atlantic Coast Pipeline 3 (2017).

+The Commission originally approved the precedent agreement between Piedmont and Atlantic in October 2014.
 Much has changed since 2014, however.
 The energy landscape that prompted Dominion Energy and Duke Energy to propose the pipeline in 2014 has shifted dramatically, and the purported justification for the pipeline has eroded, if it ever existed at all.

-Projected demand for natural gas for power generation in the region that includes Virginia and North Carolina is flat through 2030.
-As shown in the figure below, the Energy Information Administration ("EIA") projects that the demand for natural gas for electricity generation in the South Atlantic region will decrease from 2015 to 2020, and will not return to 2015 levels until approximately 2034.13
+Demand for natural gas for power generation in the region that includes Virginia and North Carolina is projected to remain flat through 2030.
+As shown in the figure below, the Energy Information Administration ("EIA") projects that the demand for natural gas for electricity generation in the South Atlantic region will decrease from 2015 to 2020 and will not return to 2015 levels until approximately 2034.

-11 Attachment B, S. Isser, Natural Gas Pipeline Certification and Ratemaking (2016) at 24. $^{^{12}}$ Id.
+&lt;sup>10 Attachment B, S. Isser, Natural Gas Pipeline Certification and Ratemaking (2016) at 24.